tiagoantunespt/node-ffmpeg-streamer/README.md

 # Node FFmpeg Streamer

-Web app that converts any youtube video into mp3 in realtime.
+Web app that converts youtube playlists into mp3 in realtime.

-This project is just a proof of concept.

 ## Install